Skip to the main content.

 LAU Student in Online Classroom

-How to Register for Courses in SIS:
+How to Register for Courses

+You may be prompted to select the school year you wish to register for, your student's diploma path, and their graduation year.
 For help with any of the above steps, please contact our Registrar.

 Online Courses (Live & Self-Paced)